erikanstine/needle-semantic-search/scraper/README.md

 # Ingestion Pipeline

-Currently implemented as a CLI utility, this tool had been used to
+Currently implemented as a CLI utility, this tool is used to:
 - Crawl for URLs to pull
 - Fetch HTML from the URLs
 - Parse the HTML